101companies/101worker/README.md

 * **Functional tests** with [101test](https://github.com/101companies/101test).
 These are a bit more *optional* than unit tests, but you should still have them.

-* **module.json** specifying which command is to be run, if you want to use 101diff, which environment variables you need and which other modules depend on it.
+* **module.json** specifying which command is to be run, if you want your module to be incremental, which environment variables you need and which other modules depend on it.
 See also [the schema](schemas/module.schema.json) and [this module.json](modules/predicates101meta/module.json) as an example.

 * **README.md**, with a short explanation of what it does and how to use it.